matt-cortes/curso-web3js-dapps/README.md

+# reDeFine Pay

+This is the frontend application.
+We can access it via any IPFS with the hash: "bafybeidpbaw36ozmpjcf2dbccismkxp6tcsph4urk4xowx7h3zp7zwt4uy"

+To use it just connect your MetaMask wallet via RSK Testnet.

+The smart contracts and all backend-related files are located in [this repository](https://github.com/matt-cortes/rsk-hardhat-starter)

+Also, the Figma Prototype can be accessed [from here](https://www.figma.com/proto/T9K8ASdSGge46NktX5Isls/Talent-Hackathon-Blockchain?page-id=25%3A2&node-id=320%3A102&viewport=-4453%2C2845%2C0.24&scaling=min-zoom&starting-point-node-id=320%3A102)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).